BlackArch/blackarch/README.md

 ## Installation Instructions

 Setting up **BlackArch Linux** is quick and easy.
-There are three primary installation methods, depending on your preference:
+There are three primary installation methods, and fourth one to install all tools depending on your preference:

 ### 1. **Install on an Existing Arch Machine**
 If you're running **Arch Linux**, you can install **BlackArch tools** directly onto your system.
 This method requires only the **BlackArch repository**.